Friday, June 13, 2014

 How can we escape from the tragedy of religious groups in conflict?

 Killing, rape, and hate-filled-loud-angry-in-your-face verbal assaults routinely fill news headlines.
-And the sad thing is the link between these horrible acts and a religious tribe.
+And the sad thing is that sometimes the conflict is between religious tribes.
 Who would want to be a part of such a religion?

 Fortunately, for most of the world, the combat is more subtle.
-It’s more about killing reputations, insisting that God wants you to live a miserable life, or splitting a group over moral clashes.
+It’s more about killing reputations, insisting that God wants you to live a miserable life (strict rules against divorce or remarriage), or splitting a group over moral clashes like abortion or same-sex marriage.

 1. People act before they think.
 For me, an intriguing part of the book is the way he weaves numerous experiments together to show the powerful influences of inner (think brain damage, disease) and outer events (numerous barely noticeable events) on moral judgments.
 Sanctimonious language is what we hear at rallies or read on placards or online flamesites.
 But a moral or immoral act often happens quickly.
 Acts of moral harm can be triggered by events outside the parameters of our brain’s ability to perceive and process information in sufficient time to apply the brakes.
 We all need time to think before firing moral missiles.